IRMooBear/ansible.aws_recreate_ec2_from_snapshot/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+You have to defined several variables for this role to work.
+It is assume you know how to look at the documentation and source code.
+This role is not that complicated, it has been tested to work.

     - hosts: servers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: irmoobear.aws_recreate_ec2_from_snapshot }

 License
 -------